tinacms/tinacms-site/content/docs/getting-started/introduction.md

 ---
-title: Tina Docs
+title: Tina is Not a CMS
 id: introduction
 prev: null
 next: how-tina-works
 ---
-Tina is a lightweight but powerful toolkit for creating a site editing ui with javascript components.
-Tina surfaces superpowers for dev's to create, expand on and customize a simple yet intuitive ui for editing content.
+Tina is a **lightweight but powerful toolkit** for creating a content editing interface with JavaScript components.
+Tina surfaces superpowers for developers to create an intuitive UI for content editing, built directly into their website.

-Tina is optimized for nextgen JAMstack tools.
-It is based in javascript and is extensible enough to be configured with many different frameworks.
-Right now we have explored using Tina with Gatsby, Create-React-App & Next.js, with plans to dive into Vue.
+## The Next Generation of Content Management

 ![tina-gif](/img/temporary_show_tina.gif)

+Tina is optimized for next-gen JAMstack tools.
+It is written in JavaScript and easily adapted to multiple different frameworks.

+Tina currently supports React-based frameworks, including:

+* Create-React-App
+* Gatsby
+* NextJS

 ## Get Started
-Depending on your tools, there are a few different flows mapped out for using Tina with either your existing project or to play around on a starter.

-To use Tina, you should have a good working knowledge of your Javascript framework & JAMstack tools of choice.
-Setting up Tina requires a fairly intimate knowledge with component architecture to be able to customize and iterate on your bespoke content editing experience.
+To use Tina, you should have a good working knowledge of your JavaScript framework & JAMstack tools of choice.

-If you just want to start coding to learn more about how Tina works, skip to the [Gatsby Quickstart](/gatsby/quickstart)
+To get a better idea of what Tina is all about, take a look at [how Tina works](/docs/getting-started/how-tina-works "How Tina Works").

+If you're itching to see what Tina can do, head over to the [Gatsby Quickstart Guide](/gatsby/quickstart) to get up and running fast.

-## Contributing
+## Get Involved

-Want to get involved?
-Please visit our [Contributing]() section in our docs to learn more and get help with troubleshooting.
+Want to help out with Tina's development?
+Please visit our [Contributing]() section in our docs to learn more.

-## About

-Tina started as a side project for some engineers at [Forestry.io](), what was a cool idea has turned into this site editing schema that will change the way content is edited on the web.
-Our vision is to...
+Looking for help with Tina, or want to stay on top of the latest developments?
+[Join our Slack Community](https://tinacms.slack.com "Join the TinaCMS Slack") to chat with other Tina enthusiasts.